alexandreblivet/ocr_invoice_pipeline_mistral/README.md

 ### Why this design

 **Two-tier extraction** avoids the common pitfall of building a fragile single-path pipeline.
 Annotation is fast but occasionally fails on unusual layouts; chat parse is slower but handles edge cases.
-The fallback is automatic and invisible to the user.

 **Single-file database** keeps deployment simple.
-There is no PostgreSQL to provision, no vector service to manage.
-The app runs anywhere Python runs.
+Maybe a next step would be to add a real db ?

 **Intent-routed retrieval** avoids the weakness of pure vector search on structured queries.
 Asking "how many invoices did we receive last month" is a SQL query, not a similarity search.
 Routing to the right retrieval path produces better answers with less noise.

-**Transactional consistency** between structured data and embeddings prevents the silent data corruption that can happen when a relational database and a vector store fall out of sync.

 ## Testing